JuliaAnten/Read-A-Lot/PROCESS.md

 # Day 6 - 13 june
 - In some descriptions, the name of the book is written.
 It would be cool to deletes this from the description.
+- Made the httprequesthelper and the asynctask.
+They recieve JSON data, but it's not handeled right.

+# Day 7 - 14 june